 - Enables you to petition for family members to the United States more easily

 U.S. citizenship is automatic if you were born in the United States or certain U.S. territories.
 Also, a person may automatically acquire citizenship through a U.S. citizen parent.
 There are two ways to obtain U.S. citizenship through your parent: 1) at birth, and 2) after birth but before the age of 18.
-To read more about citizenship through your parents, click here.
+The U.S. Citizen and Immigration Services provides more information.

 Our Attorney can assist you to determine whether you are able to acquire U.S. citizenship.